yutui1281461/pulsar/site/docs/latest/admin/ZooKeeperBookKeeper.md

 {% include config.html id="zookeeper" %}

-#### Configuration Store
+#### Global ZooKeeper

-Configuration for configuration Store is handled by the [`conf/global-zookeeper.conf`](../../reference/Configuration#configuration-store) file.
+Configuration for global ZooKeeper is handled by the [`conf/global-zookeeper.conf`](../../reference/Configuration#global-zookeeper) file.
 The table below shows the available parameters:

-{% include config.html id="configuration-store" %}
+{% include config.html id="global-zookeeper" %}

 ## BookKeeper

 {% popover BookKeeper %} is responsible for all durable message storage in Pulsar.
 BookKeeper is a distributed [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) WAL system that guarantees read consistency of independent message logs called {% popover ledgers %}.
 Individual BookKeeper servers are also called *bookies*.

 {% include admonition.html type="info" content="
-For a guide to managing message persistence, retention, and expiry in Pulsar, see [this cookbook](../../cookbooks/RetentionExpiry).
+For a guide to managing message persistence, retention, and expiry in Pulsar, see [this guide](../../concerns/RetentionExpiry).
 " %}

 ### Deploying BookKeeper